code-monet/sim-gamer-kit/docs/game_guides/index.md

 DirectInput usage.

 1. Hardware Effects Usage: Medium
-2. Indirect Input: Forced wheel detection
+2. IndirectInput: Forced wheel detection.
+Without this, an inferior, fallback model meant for joysticks is used; many effects are missing and forces are applied along the Y axis.

 > This game currently lists an incorrect fix on various online forums, a DLL replacement that rotates forces.
-With that fix, you get a fallback FFB model meant for joysticks.

 ### Race Room